 For this guide, we’ll start with the basics and work through each option.

 1. Say you have the spreadsheet shown below.
 Now you want to get the average of cells B2 through B8.

-2. Start with =AVERAGE( in the formula bar.
+2. Type =AVERAGE( in the formula bar.

 3. Add the cells you want to use.
 Either type B2:B8 making sure to separate with a colon or click and drag from B2 to B8.

 4. Hit Enter and you’ll see your result.